Welcome to Moneycube’s annual roundup of the best investments available in Ireland.

-In the last five years, this fund has returned 39.7% total growth as this chart shows.
+In the last five years (to January 2024), this fund has returned 40.8% total growth as this chart shows.

-In fact, Zurich Prisma 4’s performance is substantially better than comparable funds from its competitors, Irish Life, New Ireland, and Standard Life over the last three and the last five years.
+In fact, Zurich Prisma 4’s performance is substantially better than comparable funds from its competitors at Irish Life, New Ireland, and Standard Life over the last three and the last five years.